Considerations for the NLP Practitioner

 I saw this same game played out 2-3 times a week for a year and a half.
-I scripted out the game and wrote out rules of play.
-I asked management if we could start giving this couple appointment cards with the aim at spoiling the game.
-I thought that when they next came in, maybe we could interrupt the game with an emergency, ask them to wait a minute and then pick up where we left off.
+I scripted out the game and wrote out the rules of play.
+I asked management if we could start giving this couple appointment cards with the aim of spoiling the game.
+I thought that when they next came in, maybe we could interrupt the game with an emergency, ask them to wait a minute, and then pick up where we left off.

 I was told that I was thinking unprofessionally again.